mongodb/docs/source/datetimes.rst

     >>> decode(y, codec_options=codec_clamp)
     {'x': datetime.datetime(1, 1, 1, 0, 0)}

-:py:class`~bson.datetime_ms.DatetimeMS` objects have support for rich comparison methods against other instances of :py:class`~bson.datetime_ms.DatetimeMS`.
+:py:class:`~bson.datetime_ms.DatetimeMS` objects have support for rich comparison methods against other instances of :py:class:`~bson.datetime_ms.DatetimeMS`.
-They can also be converted to :py:class`~datetime.datetime` objects with :py:meth:`~bson.datetime_ms.DatetimeMS.to_datetime()`.
+They can also be converted to :py:class:`~datetime.datetime` objects with :py:meth:`~bson.datetime_ms.DatetimeMS.to_datetime()`.